soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for remote field devices.md

     One of the things we would like to avoid is sending repeated notifications to the workforce in the field.
 Notifications should only be sent once every few hours per device.
 To keep track of when a notification was last sent for a device, use a table in a Storage Account.
 A table provides a simple key/value store, making it fast and efficient for keeping track of whether an alert for the pump has been sent within the configured time period.

     There are several options for sending alerts from an Azure function.
-For a code-free option that uses a visual interface to create a notification workflow, use Azure Logic Apps or Microsoft Flow.
+For a code-free option that uses a visual interface to create a notification workflow, use Azure Logic Apps or Microsoft Power Automate.
 These services jointly integrate with hundreds of Azure and 3rd-party services, including Office 365 and Twilio.
-There are many ways to trigger either a Microsoft Flow or Logic App workflow, including using queues or direct HTTP calls.
+There are many ways to trigger either a Microsoft Power Automate or Logic App workflow, including using queues or direct HTTP calls.
 In this case, we recommend using a queue such as an Azure Storage Queue.
 Queues add resiliency to your solution by allowing the function to add items to the queue, whether or not the workflow is available to process the alert request, as opposed to attempting to send an HTTP request to a workflow that is disabled or unable to execute due to some sort of failure.
 Once an alert is queued for a pump, an entry is created in table storage along with a timestamp to prevent sending a flood of notifications.

 ## Checklist of preferred objection handling